5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 This fix also works in Clover but it requires a slightly different approach, since you cannot apply OpenCore's Booter patches needed for the board-id skip with Clover.
 Therefore you need `-no_compat_check` to boot macOS with an unsupported Board-id – otherwise you will be greeted with the "forbidden" sign instead of the Apple logo.
 Installing macOS still requires a supported SMBIOS, though.

 But as mentioned in the beginning, using `-no_compat_check` disables system updates.
-Therefore we add `RestrictEvents.kext` (and `revpatch=sbvmm` boot-arg) to force-enable the `VMM-x86_64` board-id and now you finally can get:
+Therefore we add `RestrictEvents.kext` (and `revpatch=sbvmm` boot-arg) to force-enable the `VMM-x86_64` which somehow cancels out the side-effects of no_compat_check.
+So now you can:

-- Boot macOS with an unsupported SMBIOS/board-id,
+1. Boot macOS with an unsupported SMBIOS/board-id,
-- Have proper CPU Power Management since you can use the correct SMBIOS for your CPU and
+2. Get proper CPU Power Management (XCPM) with the correct/native SMBIOS for your CPU.
+(Enabling legacy [ACPI CPU Power Management in macOS 13](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)#re-enabling-acpi-power-management-in-macos-ventura) requires additional measures)
-- Get System Updates with Clover – which was impossible before!
+3. Receive OTA System Updates with Clover – which was impossible before!

 When I was booting macOS Ventura on my Ivy Bridge Laptop with Clover using SMBIOS `MacBookPro10,1`, `-no_compat_check`, `RestrictEvent.kext` and `revpatch=sbvmm`, I was offered System Updates, which is pretty damn cool.